 8. Tempe Beach Park

 We were scheduled to take one of the pontoon boats out and we weren’t able to do it due to high winds.
-We definitely had some very un-Tempe like weather when we were there but we look forward to going out on the boats on our next visit.
+There was definitely some very un-Tempe like weather during our visit.
+My kids are looking forward to going out on the boats on our next visit.

 For more information on what’s happening in Tempe Beach Park during YOUR visit or to check out other events in town, check out the link at the bottom of the page.
 Tempe Beach Park is located at Mill Avenue and Rio Salado Parkway.